 Switzerland: Offshore Legal and Tax Regimes

-The term 'offshore' is not used in Swiss legislation or in describing company forms.
-However, there are a number of specialised forms of the basic Stock Corporation which offer tax-privileged treatment equivalent to that obtainable in offshore jurisdictions.
+The term 'offshore' is not used in Swiss legislation or in describing company forms; ‘tax-privileged’ is preferred instead, though there is no real difference.
+There is a number of specialised forms of the basic stock corporation which offer tax-privileged treatment equivalent to that obtainable in offshore jurisdictions.

-The EU Savings Tax Directive has applied in Switzerland as from 1st July, 2005, through a separate agreement reached between the country and the EU, under which Switzerland is levying a withholding tax (initially at 15%) to returns on savings paid to the citizens of EU Member States, and which in various other ways is less onerous that the original Directive.
-The withholding tax increased to 20% on 1 July, 2008 and rose to 35% from 1 July, 2011.
+The EU Savings Tax Directive has applied in Switzerland since 1 July 2005, through a separate agreement reached between the country and the EU, under which Switzerland levies a withholding tax (initially at 15%) to returns on savings paid to the citizens of EU Member States, and which in various other ways is less stringent that the original Directive.
+Withholding tax increased to 20% on 1 July 2008 and, since 1 July 2011, has stood at 35%.

-Although bank interest and dividends are caught by the Directive, payments made by what are called 'residual agents' (including, for instance, trusts) are apparently excluded in the Swiss agreement, which is not the case in Member States.
+Although bank interest and dividends are covered by the Directive, payments made by 'residual agents' (including, for instance, trusts) are apparently excluded in the Swiss agreement, which is not the case in EU member states.
 And of course the Directive applies only to individuals who receive payments; companies and other organisational forms do not fall under its aegis.

-The agreement on the taxation of savings income with the European Community, in force since 1st July, 2005, makes provision for 75% of the proceeds to be passed on to the member states concerned.
-The remaining 25% is kept by the Swiss government, although 10% of this is passed on to the cantons.
+The savings income taxation agreement with the European Community, in force since 1 July 2005, makes provision for 75% of the proceeds to be passed on to the member states concerned.
+The remaining 25% is kept by the Swiss government, with 10% of this passed on to the cantons.

 The Swiss figures for 2010 show that, of the total tax of CHF432 million of the withholding tax revenues transferred to EU member states, the largest amounts were passed to Germany (CHF107.8 million), Italy (CHF57 million), France (CHF46.9 million) and Spain (CHF26.9 million).